chef-boneyard/chef-rfc/new/resource-actions.md

 of defining a provider without having to type or think about the word.
 Providers do not go away, so much as become a secondary concept, a sort of house for the primary concept of actions.

+`action` will work for any resource extending from `Chef::Resource`.

 ### Action details